mosama182/diffusion_models/README.md

 # Introduction

-In this repository, I am attempting to understand diffusion models from scratch using [Step-by-Step Diffusion: An Elementary Tutorial](https://arxiv.org/abs/2406.08929).
+This repository contains some toy experiments to illustrate/reconstruct some of the concepts/examples in the following tutorial on diffsuion modeling [Step-by-Step Diffusion: An Elementary Tutorial](https://arxiv.org/abs/2406.08929).
+It can be used for learning and pedagogical purposes.

 # Experiments

 The `experiments` folder contains subfolders corresponding to different experiements.
-Each experiment explores a small concept, performs a sanity check or creates a proof-of-concept setup to implement an idea (there are only four experiments right now but more will be added as I learn and explore diffusion models further).
+Each experiment explores a small concept, performs a sanity check or creates a proof-of-concept setup to implement an idea (there are only five experiments right now but more will be added as I learn and explore diffusion models further).

 There is a description at the top of a main script in each experiment that details what the experiment aims to do.
 There is also a `figures` subfolder in each experiment containing resulting figures that should be produced by running the experiment.
 These figures should give some idea on what the experiment is about.
 To run an experiment (check [setup](#installation) first):